 cPanel is the core area where you will begin to identify all the things needed to make your project successful.
 From development to maintenance and security to troubleshooting, it’s all done from within your cPanel dashboard.
 The layout is designed to create the least amount of steps along the path to success.

 - What if you need more help than you can find in the cPanel?
 Can HostGator walk you through cPanel?

 Yes!
-One of our Support Agents will be there to assist you via phones or chat should you need assistance with your cPanel.
-Just reach out to us via phone or Live Chat so we can assist you.
+Our Support Agents are always available to assist you via phone or chat should you need assistance with your cPanel.
+Just reach out to us via phone or Live Chat so we can help you.

 - Why do you need cPanel for HostGator?